harkaitz/sh-sbug/README.md

       branch|b [ID]   Show the branch name and tag for commits. rename ID NAME  Change the slug for the task. view|v ID       View task.
+      rec             Print rec file (for scripting).

     More documentation is available in sbug(1).

+sbug-changelog

+    Usage: sbug-changelog [-f FILE][-v VERSION][PROJECT]

+    This program generates a changelog based on the tasks in "@done" and a single release task in "@ongoing" with the following fields:

+      Project: PROJECT            Project: PROJECT
+      Public: yes                 Type: release
+      Changelog: MESSAGE          Changelog: MESSAGE

+    Write the following target in your makefile for automatic changelog generation.

+      .PHONY: CHANGELOG.md
+      CHANGELOG.md:
+          sbug-changelog -f CHANGELOG.md -v $(VERSION) MyProject

+    Once the release is published you should close all the tasks.

 sbug-ctl